Skydiving With Burning Sky

 A: Yes!
 All you have to do is sign up in advance and pay your membership dues.
 This is only allowed *before* Burning Man starts.
 Your membership dues do not include the price of admission to Burning Man, so you still have to buy a Burning Man ticket!

 Q: How much experience do I need to land in the center?

 A: Skydivers with fewer than 200 jumps experience will be landing outside of the city along the 5:00 road between Black Rock City and the BRC airport.
 Skydivers with at least 200 jumps experience can land in any permitted landing area.
 Skydivers may not land within 100 feet (30 meters) of any person, vehicle, art installation ... anything.
 Skydivers may NEVER land within Black Rock City.

 Q: What if it's my first year at Burning Man?

 A: If it's your first year at Burning Man, we urge you to at least consider not jumping at all and just to experience the burn.
-You can still camp with us.
-But most first year Burning Sky members do jump and it's not a problem.
+But most first year Burning Sky members seem to jump and it's not a problem.

 Q: How much can I jump?

 A: First, remember that there is a LOT more to do at Burning Man than skydive.
 And it's hard to just crank out jumps like you can at your local DZ.
 With some work you could maybe do 3 or 4 jumps in a day, but we don't recommend it.
 Included with your skydiving dues are 5 jump tickets.
 You can use these to skydive, or gift them to anyone else for a ride on the plane.
 These are some of the best gifts on the playa.